A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 A simple floral embroidered piece next to an empty wooden embroidery hoop

 During this period, embroidery in clothing became a mark of a person’s social status and wealth.
-By the 19th century, machine-made embroidery burst onto the scene, making embroidered garments more accessible to everyone.
+By the 19th century, machine-made embroidery appeared on the scene, making embroidered garments more accessible to everyone, which in turn lowered the perceived value.

-Embroidery has spread worldwide.
-Many cultures use embroidery to liven up fabrics with beautiful designs.
+Embroidery has since spread worldwide.
+Many cultures use embroidery to liven up their fabrics with beautiful designs.
 This technique can also serve a practical purpose, such as embroidering letters onto fabrics.
-Embroidery is also preferred due to its speedy application while retaining its unique style and flexibility with its basic embroidery stitches.

 Essential Tools For Hand Embroidery